ToxicFrog/doom-mods/gzap/doc/glossary.md

 - `token`: used internally by the apworld for things like access codes and level exits
 - `big`, `medium`, `small`: used to differentiate different sizes of health, armour, and ammo pickups

+In addition, there are some categories not present in the logic file but which are used by the apworld:

+- `ap_map`: Archipelago automaps (grant map view + check information).
+- `ap_token`: Archipelago internal; do not use.
-- `secret`: an item or location found in a secret, or the secret itself
+- `secret`: for items, means the item is located in a secret sector.
+For locations, means the location is checked by discovering a secret in-game.
-- `marker`: an invisible item denoting a point of interest; currently only used for ZDoom SecretTrigger markers
+- `sector`: `secret` locations only.
+Means the secret is a map sector.
-- `sector`: locations only; means the location is based on a sector rather than an item
+- `marker`: `secret` locations only.
+Means the sector is an item or scripted trigger.

-Some items will have multiple categories from this list, e.g. a Megasphere is `big`, `health`, and `armor`.
+Some items will have multiple categories from this list, e.g. a Megasphere is `big`, `health`, and `armor`, and also `secret` if it's found in a secret sector.

+Health and armour is considered `big` if it restores 100 points or more, `small` if it restores less than 25, and `medium` otherwise.

 Ammo from Id games is considered `big` if it's a backpack, otherwise `medium` if it's a larger ammo pickup and `small` otherwise.
 Unrecognized ammo (e.g. from